abarker/abarker.github.io/content/understanding_python_imports.rst

 to separate the code into separate files.
 In Python those separate files are called **modules**.
 The use of modules can make the codebase easier to understand and, as the name implies, more modular.
-Imports are used to allow code in one module to use code from another module.
+Imports are used to allow code in one module to access and use code from other modules.

 The Python module and package system is closely tied to the directories and files in the underlying filesystem.
 Understanding the correspondence is